Program, Course, and Class Preparation

 Registering to audit a class must be done in person at Student Central.
 If a student contacts Student Central to audit a class, Student Central first checks to see whether permission is required to audit the class, and if it is not required the student is registered.
 Otherwise, the student must take a Permission to Audit and/or Change of Audit/Credit Status form to the instructor and Department Head to obtain signed permission.
 The completed form should then be returned to Student Central, whereupon the student is registered in the class and assessed the appropriate fee (50% of total tuition).

 You have the right as an instructor to limit registrations in your class to students taking the class for credit.
 If you do allow a student to audit, you should know that you are not required to grade assignments or examinations for auditing students, and you may choose to limit their participation in class discussions.
-Students may (with permission) change from credit to audit, but must do so before the deadline for withdrawing from the class without academic penalty.
+Students may (with permission) change from credit to audit or audit to credit, but must do so before the withdrawal deadline.
 Audited classes do appear on a student’s official transcript, though they receive no credit for the class; the grade for the class will be AU (Audit).

 Many students face personal and financial problems, challenges, and crises while attending University.
 An important part of our retention strategy is having people who are willing to listen and who can help students in their time of need, whatever the nature of their problem.